 - Gaseous form as water vapor

 Even though water offers a wide variety of uses, like drinking, washing, cooking, irrigation and more, our species pollute the water resource up to a stage wherein the water becomes unusable and leading to cases of water scarcity in on our planet.
 Our actions affect more than just our species.
 Polluted water is a problem for every part of our ecosystem, from the plants to the animals.
-Every living form on our planet requires water for their sustenance in one way or the other.
+Every living being on our planet requires water for their sustenance in one way or the other.
 While some of us are lucky enough to just open a pipe to get some water, the less fortunate people have to walk kilometers just to get a bucket of water.

 Water consists of two atoms of hydrogen combined with an atom of oxygen having the chemical formula H2O.